-The State Emergency Service has the responsibility of being the Lead Combat Authority for cyclone operations, and has much information available regarding preparation for cyclones, actions to take during cyclone alerts, and general information associated with any of the possible outcomes of cyclone impact.
+The Department of Fire & Emergency Serices is the designated Hazard Management Agency for Cyclone's in Western Australia, and has much information available regarding preparation for cyclones, actions to take during cyclone alerts, and general information associated with any of the possible outcomes of cyclone impact.
 Inland communities sometimes become complacent about cyclones, but this places both the individual and the community at risk - cyclones can damage and devastate an inland community as much as one on the coast.

 Please read below for further details on how to prepare for a cyclone, or alternatively click on the quick links.

 - Sanitary Precautions in the Home in Natural Disasters